Lambchopper/NewUCMUser/README.txt

 		phone if set to true.
 False will set the user's extension passed to the script.
 To be used in environments where Extension mobility is used and the Physical phone requires a non-routable or generic hoteling extension.
-	"directoryNumber": [true|false]
+	"phoneSettings": [true|false]
-		Used for testing to enable/disable directory number changes.
-WILL BE CHANGED IN FINAL SCRIPT TO USE TO DETERMINE IF USER EXTENSION OR GENERIC EXTENSION IS CONFIGURED ON PYSICAL PHONE FOR CASES WHERE THEY ARE DIFFERENT (EG: EXTENSION MOBILITY) "phoneSettings": [true|false]
 		Use the "phone" section to configure a physical phone.
 Configuring a physical phone may not be necessary in environments that rely on extension mobility.